samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/readMe.md

 ### Data Inspection with examples
 ## 1. measure_value = 0
-introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM'
+introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM' par exemple'
-- par exemple'
-- SELECT *
+1. - SELECT *
 - FROM schema_name.table.name
 - WHERE measure-value = 0

-- SELECT *
+2. - SELECT *
 - FROM health.user_logs
 - WHERE measure_value = 0;

-Look for values where the measure-value = 0
+question - Look for values where the measure-value = 0
 - SELECT measure,
 - COUNT (*)
 - FROM health.user_logs